 Legal & General's TSR relative to the comparator group at the end of the performance period Percentage of award which vests

+Data and Para

 Below median 0%

-Median 25%
+Median 0% 25%

-Between median and 20th percentile 25%-100%

-20th percentile or above 100%
+· · ·

-Two distinct performance measures are used: half is measured relative to the FTSE 100 constituents (as set at a date shortly prior to the grant date), with the balance being measured against the insurance constituents of the FTSE and plus any FTSE 350 Life Insurers not in the FTSE and, in sterling terms.
+Two distinct performance measures are used: half is measured relative to the FTSE 100 constituents (as set at a date shortly prior to the grant date), with the balance being measured against the insurance constituents of the FTSEurofirst 300 plus any FTSE 350 Life Insurers not in the FTSEurofirst 300, in sterling terms.
 Performance under the two elements is assessed independently.

 The Committee reviews the measures prior to each award.
 It continues to believe that the current measures and targets remain appropriate.
 They endorse consistency in the remuneration policy and provide a clear alignment of interests with shareholders.
-In addition they ensure a degree of risk management as TSR (through share price) reflects both underlying financial performance and the market's assessment of the quality and sustainability of those earnings.
+In addition, they ensure a degree of risk management as TSR (through share price) reflects both underlying financial performance and the market's assessment of the quality and sustainability of those earnings.